dmkhrom/budget-planning/README.md

 ## Technologies
 Project is created with:
-* React - to build an interface
+* react - to build an interface
-* Redux/redux-toolkit - for state management
+* redux/redux-toolkit - for state management
-* Styled-components - for styles
+* styled-components - for styles
-* Eslint - for improving code quality
+* eslint - for improving code quality
+* uuid - id generating tool

 ## Linting
 To check code against the eslint codestyle rules you need to run: